 The University of Maryland Campus is a secure facility.

-The residence hall is equally secure, with key-card entry and a 24-hour door guard.
+The residence hall is equally secure, with key-card entry and a door guard during business hours.

 St. Mary's runs an elementary school and makes sure that all necessary safety measures are taken during the day.